xiety/RunCustomToolsOnBuild/README.md

 # RunCustomToolsOnBuild
-Run all custom tools for all solution files on every build
+Visual studio extension to run all custom tools for all solution files on every build.

-## Blog post:
+## Blog post
 http://xiety666.blogspot.com/2015/08/visual-studio-extension-to-run-all.html